abdurrahman-gulmez/Global-AI-Hub-Fish-Classification-with-ANN/README.md

 - seaborn (visualization additionaly to matplotlib)
 - sklearn (train-test split and success metrics)
 - tensorflow (image processing)
-- os (reading data from directoy and taking labels and paths of the images in the data)
+- os (reading data from directory and taking labels and paths of the images in the data)

 ## STAGES OF THE PROJECT
 1. Importing the necessary libraries